Conrad here (your humble music director and Guy Who Deals With Most Of The Biz).

 Tied into that is another reason we’re postponing: the money needed to keep this project moving forward.

 I fund this project out of my own pocket, mostly from my gigs as a sideman and as a sound designer for theater/opera.
 It is not cheap to put 11 people on the road, and since the band is still new and relatively unknown, I’ve had to cover a substantial shortfall on every tour so far.

 That was expected, though – it’s part of the game, and 2019 was intended to be the investment that would set us up for 2020 and beyond.

 Bu then…SARS-CoV-2…..
-I haven’t had a gig in over five months, and I doubt I’ll have one before 2021.
+I haven’t had a gig since February, and I doubt I’ll have one before 2021.
 Live music is one thing, but the theater/opera gigs that are my bread and butter are not coming back any time soon.

 All of that is NOT intended to set y’all up for a pitch on a GoFundMe campaign – just laying out the financial realities involved in touring and developing a new project.
 And The Furious Bongos are just one tiny example of what’s happening throughout the music/theater/entertainment industry.

 And last but not least, to be perfectly honest, there are the very real concerns surrounding the election.
 That’s not intended as a political statement; it’s a practical assessment as a production/tour manager.
 Our tour would have run from the end of October into early November, and our route included a lot of hot spots in heavily contested areas.
 With so many other variables of the tour equation already in question, that’s just one more potential thing that could go sideways.
 And I do feel like from what we’ve seen so far, it would be a mistake to assume the current instability couldn’t get worse.

 With all of those considerations, it would be irresponsible of me as a band leader and, more importantly, as a friend to ask these folks to put themselves at risk.
 I hope that y’all understand, and trust me, we wish this wasn’t necessary.